How to check System Information in Windows 11?

 msinfo32

-Some of the essential information available in this window are OS Name, OS Version, Process, BIOS Version/Date, Embedded Controller Version, BIOS Mode, Secure Boot State, Baseboard Manufacturer, Version, Kernel DMA Version, Time Zone, Physical Memory, Virtual Memory, Page File, and more.
+Some of the essential information available in this window is OS Name, OS Version, Process, BIOS Version/Date, Embedded Controller Version, BIOS Mode, Secure Boot State, Baseboard Manufacturer, Version, Kernel DMA Version, Time Zone, Physical Memory, Virtual Memory, Page File, and more.
 Among the various methods to check system information in Windows 11, the System Information tool (msinfo32) provides the most comprehensive and detailed view of your system’s hardware and software configuration.
 It is widely used by developers and IT professionals for its extensive and organized data presentation.

 Open System Information using Windows Settings: